Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: Introduction

 \section{Introduction}

 During the last ten years, neutron stars (NSs) and their binary mergers --- observable through both electromagnetic and gravitational waves (GW) \cite{LIGOScientific:2017vwq,LIGOScientific:2017ync} --- have established themselves as the leading laboratory for dense Quantum Chromodynamics (QCD) matter.
 While the observable properties of single quiescent NSs and even the inspiral parts of NS mergers are mostly determined by the equation of state (EoS) of the constituent matter, the ringdown phase of a NS merger constitutes a considerably more complicated out-of-equilibrium system.
-In preparation for the eventual observation of a ringdown GW signal, extensive hydrodynamic simulations of NS mergers are currently being carried out, with one crucial challenge being to correctly account for energy dissipation and transport in dense QCD matter \cite{Baiotti:2016qnr}.
+In preparation for the eventual observation of a ringdown GW signal, extensive hydrodynamic simulations of NS mergers are currently being carried out, with one crucial challenge being to correctly account for energy dissipation and transport in { NS matter} \cite{Baiotti:2016qnr}.

 Among the different transport coefficients, the bulk viscosity $\zeta$, which quantifies energy dissipation during a rapid compression or expansion of matter, stands out as particularly important~\cite{Sawyer:1989dp,Haensel:1992zz,Haensel:2000vz,Alford:2018lhf,Alford:2019qtm,Alford:2019kdw,Alford:2021ogv,Alford:2023gxq,Yang:2023ogo}.
-For isolated NSs, it affects the emission of continuous GWs \cite{Sieniawska:2019hmd}, expected to be detectable in next-generation GW observatories such as the Einstein Telescope \cite{Punturo:2010zz} and Cosmic Explorer \cite{Reitze:2019iox}, and determines the maximal rotation frequencies of pulsars in a temperature-dependent fashion, giving rise to the so-called $r$-mode stability window~\cite{Alford:2010fd,Alford:2013pma,Alford:2015gna} (for a review of NS oscillatory modes, see \cite{Kruger:2021zta}).
-In NS mergers, the bulk viscosity on the other hand provides damping for density oscillations, affecting both the inspiral \cite{Ripley:2023lsq} and post-merger dynamics.
-It may indeed leave a detectable imprint on the post-merger GW waveform \cite{Alford:2017rxf,Hammond:2022uua,Most:2022yhe,Alford:2022ufz,Chabanov:2023blf,Chabanov:2023abq}, the magnitude of which is however still under discussion \cite{Radice:2021jtw}.
+For isolated NSs, it affects the emission of continuous GWs \cite{Sieniawska:2019hmd}, expected to be detectable in next-generation GW observatories such as the Einstein Telescope \cite{Punturo:2010zz} and Cosmic Explorer \cite{Reitze:2019iox}, and determines the maximal rotation frequencies of pulsars in a temperature-dependent fashion, giving rise to the so-called $r$-mode stability window { in the 1-100 keV range}~\cite{Alford:2010fd,Alford:2013pma,Alford:2015gna} (for a review of NS oscillatory modes, see \cite{Kruger:2021zta}).
+In NS mergers, the bulk viscosity on the other hand provides damping for density oscillations, affecting both the inspiral \cite{Ripley:2023lsq} and post-merger dynamics, { of which the latter involves temperatures up to tens of MeVs.
+The bulk viscosity} may indeed leave a detectable imprint on the post-merger GW waveform \cite{Alford:2017rxf,Hammond:2022uua,Most:2022yhe,Alford:2022ufz,Chabanov:2023blf,Chabanov:2023abq}, the magnitude of which is however still under discussion \cite{Radice:2021jtw}.

 The dominant contribution to the bulk viscosity comes about when weak interactions cannot keep pace with the compression rate, leading to deviations from beta equilibrium and a non-equilibrium contribution to the pressure, against which work can be done.
 This effect peaks when the timescales of macroscopic oscillations and microscopic flavor-changing rates match.
 In the nuclear matter phase, the value of $\zeta$ depends on multiple factors, such as whether direct Urca processes are allowed or if hyperons or Cooper pairing between nucleons are present, each affecting in particular the temperature scale where $\zeta$ reaches its maximal value (see ref.~\cite{Schmitt:2017efp} for a review).